rage/java-programming/data/part-3/4-strings.md

 <!-- Merkkijonon heippatirallaa pituus on 14 -->

-The length of the word equisterian is 11
+The length of the word equestrian is 10

 </sample-output>